Ranunculus uncinatus: Description

-Ranunculus uncinatus is a species of buttercup known by the common names woodland buttercup and little buttercup.
-It is native to western North America from Alaska to California to New Mexico, where it grows in wet, wooded habitat such as forest streambanks.
 It is a perennial herb producing a slender, erect stem which may exceed half a meter in maximum height.
 The lightly hairy lower leaves have blades deeply divided into three toothed lobes borne on long petioles.
 The upper leaves are smaller and divided into narrower lobes.
 The flower has four or five yellow petals a few millimeters long around a central receptacle and many stamens and pistils.
 The fruit is an achene borne in a spherical cluster.
+The bloom color is yellow.
+The bloom period is between the months of April to August.
+A lot of the leaves grow on the long stalks from the base, while a couple leaves grow along the stem.
+The basal leaves are deeply divided into three lobes, and further divided and toothed.
+The leaves on the stem are divided further.
+This plant has tiny clusters of seeds with hooked tips.